A Trusted Social Network to Give, Receive, and Track Restaurant Recommendations

 Save a Restaurant to Visit in the Future

-You can search for a restaurant and log it as “Want to visit” or add it to a customized list such as “Date night spots”.
+You can search for a restaurant and log it as “Want to visit” or add it to a custom list such as “Date night spots”.

 The restaurant page features a short summary and an address link.
 You can see reviews, ratings, and images from people in your network and past diners.